Jupiter And Metis Myth

 The ancient Greek myth of pregnant Metis has Zeus (Jupiter) turn her into a fly that zips into his mouth and gives birth to Athena inside him.
 Then another myth has Athena spring from the head of Zeus (her name was originally A Fena, meaning The Phoenician Lady, aka Venus, the brilliant rising Morning Star/Comet).
 New evidence from China, Egypt, Armenia, and Mesoamerica shows how ancient peoples worldwide responded to Comet Venus’ terrifying, catastrophic approaches to Earth.

-Thus it seems fair to conclude that the Venus/Velikovsky controversy has found a satisfactory solution at last.
+Thus it seems fair to conclude that the Venus/Velikovsky controversy has found a satisfactory solution at last: the critics and Velikovsky were both right and wrong.
+Bent on demonizing Velikovsky, the critics threw the baby out with the bathwater.

 Circularization of Orbits